veebop/dotfiles/README.md

 The script will not ask to run again[¹](#note1).

 ## Programs:
-Here some programs I regularly use:
+Here are some programs I regularly use:
 - Any OS
     - [chafa](https://hpjansson.org/chafa/)
     - [chezmoi](https://chezmoi.io/)